MarcDeletang/bedrock-orm/readme.md

 # Bedrock orm
-### This is an orm for bedrok-js working with postgresql:
+### This is an "orm" light for bedrok-js working with postgresql:

 Usage in bedrock-js